echeran/smile-of-murugan/webbook/chapter19.md

 a pleasure ...
 And I write about matters I know.
 I never write about things I do not know".
-This is the one great thing about Janakiraman and his writing: his honesty and the absence of any

-kind of pretense.
+This is the one great thing about Janakiraman and his writing: his honesty and the absence of any kind of pretense.
 There is no affectation and no ostentation in him, no untruth.

-His style is vivid, plastic, his language rich and colourful, though always temperate and subdued; he is not afraid to use, in the dialogues, a written reflection of the colloquial which usually happens to be the Brahmin colloquial with him.¹ *Mōkamuļ* (1961) "The Thorn of Passion" is a distinguished novelone of the best ever published in Tamil.
+His style is vivid, plastic, his language rich and colourful, though always temperate and subdued; he is not afraid to use, in the dialogues, a written reflection of the colloquial which usually happens to be the Brahmin colloquial with him.[^janikiraman-style]

+[^janikiraman-style]: The *Plough and the Stars* (1963) includes Janakiraman's story "Exultation", pp. 76-87, and *Mahfil* (IV.
+3-4, 1968) has an English version of his story "The Temple Light".

+*Mōkamuļ* (1961) "The Thorn of Passion" is a distinguished novelone of the best ever published in Tamil.
 The plot, the theme, the story, even the style-almost everything in the book is really good.